joearms/old.blog/_posts/2014-02-01-big-changes-to-erlang.md

      end.
 </pre>

-Then G(G,X) will computer factorial X.
+Then G(G,X) will compute factorial X.

 But we want to hide this horrible function G, so we write: